AdobeDocs/pass.en/help/authentication/kickstart/technical-paper.md

 **What is Adobe Pass Authentication, and how does it support TV Everywhere?**

-Adobe Pass Authentication brings TV Everywhere to life by securely verifying a user’s entitlement to content in a simple and efficient manner.
+Adobe Pass Authentication brings TV Everywhere to life by securely verifying a user's entitlement to content in a simple and efficient manner.
 It is a hosted service that facilitates rapid back-end integration based on business rules set by both Programmers and Pay TV providers.
 This results in faster time to market for all stakeholders, a more secure environment that minimizes fraud, and a better user experience, with more TV content accessible across multiple platforms.

 **How is Adobe Pass Authentication delivered?**